junrysolloso/pos/README.md

 Clone or download this repository.

 Create database and add it on /application/config/database.php
-Make sure to check /application/config/autoload.php and remove "session" in auto-load libraries.
+Make sure to check /application/config/autoload.php and remove "session" in auto-load libraries before running the setup.
-Visit localhost/pos/setup
+* Visit localhost/pos/setup
+* Add again "session" in autoload libraries located in /application/config/autoload.php

 ## Login
 Username: admin